jkohlin/wordpress-basics/personal-portfolio-2-content-plan.md

 For the project content you can add your current creative material, or publish a couple of example projects, just to see something in the templates.

 #### Site details
-Add a couple of lines as the *site description* in *Settins->General*.
+Add your name as *site title* and couple of descriptive lines as the *site description* in *Settins->General*.

 #### Custom menu
-Create your main navigation as a custom menu in *Appearance->Menus*.
+Build a main navigation as a custom menu from *Appearance->Menus*.

 #### Widgets
 Add a category-widgets to list all your *project_skills* terms to your page-sidebar via *Appearance->Widgets*.